stineje/CharLib/docs/yaml.md

 * `multithreaded`: A boolean which tells CharLib whether to dispatch jobs to multiple threads for asynchronous execution.
 Defaults to True.
 * `results_dir`: The directory to use for exporting characterization results.
 If omitted, CharLib creates a `results` directory in the current folder.
+* `debug`: A boolean which tells CharLib to display debug messages and store simulation SPICE files.
+Defaults to False.
+* `debug_dir`: The directory to use when storing simulation debug SPICE files.
+Defaults to `debug`.

 ## Cells
 Specific cells to characterize are specified as entries under the `cells` key.